loloide/loloide/README.md

 ## Welcome to my GitHub ~
 I am a junior developer from Villa la Angostura

-Currently working on my personal website using p5js, what could i be breweing with processing this time around??

 Studying in the UNRN - Computing Engineering

 ![Badge](https://bit.ly/icom-badge)